arangodb/python-arango/README.md

 Overview
 --------

-python-arango is a Python 2.7 & 3.4 driver for ArangoDB (<https://www.arangodb.com/>)
+Python-Arango is a Python driver (2.7 and 3.4) for ArangoDB (<https://www.arangodb.com/>)

 Installation